kilowhat/kilowhat.net/_extensions/wordpress.md

 **Optional**

-This feature will load the Wordpress Post HTML inside Symfony's DOM crawler.
+This feature will load the WordPress Post HTML inside Symfony's DOM crawler.
 If the HTML is invalid, this filter will be skipped and a message will be written to the log file.

 HTML tags to keep in the excerpt.